dlugaz/autoPIN/readme.md

 but you can change them.

 After you connect the board to USB, you should be able to communicate with the device via COM port.
-Baud is 9600 8n1.
-Every 5 seconds the device in idle state sends message:  "Waiting for commands".
+Baud is *9600 8n1*.
+Every 5 seconds the device in idle state sends message:  *"Waiting for commands"*.
 It also blinks green led if operating.

 ## The construction